furrer-lab/abn/vignettes/paper.md

 # Implementation
 As outlined in @kratzer_additive_2023, the package's comprehensive framework integrates the mixed-effects model for clustered data, considering data heterogeneity and grouping effects.
 However, this was confined to a Bayesian context.
-With the release of `abn` major version 3 this was completed with an implementation under the informaiton-theoretic ("mle") setting.
+With the release of `abn` major version 3, this was completed with an implementation under the information-theoretic ("mle") setting.

+[//]: # (Maybe frame in line 74: more as there existed a first attempt towards mixed-effects in a Bayesian fitting context. or even a bit weaker.)

 Analyzing hierarchical or grouped data, i.e., observations nested within higher-level units, requires statistical models with group-varying parameters (e.g., mixed-effect models).
 The `abn` package facilitates single-layer clustering, where observations are grouped.